 Students in these programs benefit from the wide variety of creative and collaborative research the medical school researchers conduct in partnership with other MU schools and colleges, as well as many interdisciplinary institutes and centers.
 Students in these programs typically pursue a two- to five-year course of study that is interwoven with the scholarly activities of faculty researchers in their degree programs.

 Master's and Doctoral Degree Programs

-Pursue a combined or standalone MS, MHA, MI or PhD at the University of Missouri School of Medicine.
+Pursue a combined or standalone MS, MI or PhD at the University of Missouri School of Medicine.
 Students also may pursue a dual MD-PhD.

 Following your application to the University of Missouri Office of Graduate Studies, your application will be reviewed by your program of choice.